-Shango: Orisha of Justice and Protection
+Shango: Orisha of Thunder, Justice, and Divine Strength

-How Shango Appears to His Followers
+How Shango Appears and the Sacred Symbols of His Power

-Lessons of the Divine Masculine
+The Lessons of Shango and the Divine Masculine Principle

 Sacred Stories of Shango